 Go wireless.
 Kinda obvious.
 My home phone is gone and I use a cell phone instead.
 The computer mouse and keyboard are both wireless.
 I wanted wireless lamps, but the best I could do was a nice lantern with a scented candle.
 Okay for the living room, but not practical as a bedside table lamp.

-Hard wire it.
-I haven’t done this yet because it’s expensive, but I plan to install wall sconces and pot lights in some rooms to eliminate the need for lamps.
+Hardwire it.
+It’s expensive, but you can install wall sconces and pot lights in some rooms to eliminate the need for lamps.
 Some homes have hardwired lighting in every room, but my condo doesn’t which means too many lamps and too many wires.

 Cover it.
 You can buy split loom tubing from hardware stores.
 It’s a bendy plastic hose with a slit in it.
 It comes in black, white or grey and in various diameters.
 You cut it to the length you need using scissors and then slip the wires through the slit.
 It protects your wires by covering them completely.